Parametric resonance, chaos and spatial structure in the Lotka-Volterra model: Spatial patterns

 We note that in Fig.~\ref{fig:spatial_fluctuations}(a), parameter values that have time-periodic solutions of the mean-field ODEs~(\ref{eqs:original_model}) correspond to the flat state being stable in the PDEs~(\ref{eqs:original_pde_model}), while the larger~$\kappa_1$ example is chaotic in the mean-field ODEs and has an unstable flat state in the PDEs.
 In Fig.~\ref{fig:chaos_and_spatial_structure} we show that this association holds in general.
 Here, the gray and red symbols correspond to periodic and chaotic solutions of the mean-field ODEs~(\ref{eqs:original_model}), as in Fig.~\ref{fig:resonance_and_phase_portrait}(c).

 In our wider parameter survey, for each set of parameter values, we run the mean-field ODEs for 1000 periods of the forcing, and use the resulting values of $(a,b)$, plus a small ($10^{-6}$) random space-dependent perturbation as an initial condition for the PDEs.
 This ensures that the initial condition is a small perturbation of a flat solution of the PDEs.
 We solve the PDEs for a further 10000 periods of the forcing, and use the final value of $a_{RMS}$ to distinguish between parameter values for which the flat state is stable from those that generate spatial structure.
 An examination of the data (as in Fig.~\ref{fig:spatial_fluctuations}(a)) shows that by this time, either $a_{RMS}$ has decayed to below $10^{-10}$ or it has grown to more than $10^{-3}$ for all but two parameter values, so we use $a_{RMS}=10^{-5}$ as threshold to distinguish between stability or instability of the flat state.
-The blue line in Fig.~\ref{fig:chaos_and_spatial_structure} is the $a_{RMS}=10^{-5}$ contour line, and it is clear from the figure that almost all the ODE parameter values above this line are chaotic, and those that are not, have long-period periodic orbits, indicated with red~$\times$ symbols.
+The blue line in Fig.~\ref{fig:chaos_and_spatial_structure} is the $a_{RMS}=10^{-5}$ contour line, and it is clear from the figure that almost all the ODE parameter values above this line are chaotic (red circles), and those that are not, have long-period periodic orbits.
 There are no chaotic ODE parameters below the blue contour line.
-We have further confirmed that this analysis generalizes to parameters values different from $a^*=1$ and $\kappa_0=0.25$, and when we start with small random initial conditions (not close to the ODE orbit).
+We have further confirmed that this analysis generalizes to parameters values different from $a^*=1$ and $\kappa_0=0.25$, and when we start with small random initial conditions (close to zero and so not close to the ODE orbit), or even large random initial conditions.
 We therefore conclude that, in a large enough domain, the flat solution is unstable to spatial fluctuations if and only if the mean-field ODEs have chaotic solutions.